 By the end of this course, you will be able to:

-- Collaborate effectively with other writers and musicians
+- Collaborate effectively with other writers, producers, and musicians

-- Find opportunities for your music to be placed into visual media
+- Find opportunities for placing your music into film, television, and other media

-- Ask the right questions and listen effectively, when speaking to production staff regarding their needs for songs
+- Ask the right questions and listen effectively when working with production staff

-- Negotiate effectively when entering into agreements with publishers and producers
+- Negotiate agreements with publishers and producers confidently

-- Write and orchestrate songs so the song effectively communicates time, location, and dramatic tone
+- Compose and orchestrate songs that communicate time, setting, and dramatic tone

 Syllabus